walshdan9163/cs326-final-xi/docs/milestone2.md

 POST api/media - Create a new piece of media.<br/>
 POST api/tag - Creates a new tag.<br/>
 POST api/user/[id]/hardware - Add hardware to user account.<br/>
-POST api/user/[id]/software - Add software to a user account.
+POST api/user/[id]/software - Add software to a user account.<br/>
+POST api/user - Create a new user.

 READ API
 --------